-7) Any violations of these LUCs were reported within 10 business days of discovery and an explanation provided of those actions taken or to be taken was provided within 10 days of notification of discovery. per ne undersigned, hereby certify that the above-describe iod noted.
-Alternately, any known deficiencies and co cribed in the attached Explanation of Deficiencies.
-Sig nature Da te Coi mments: Future property owner may provide plans to the Navy, USE impact land use restrictions provided in the LUC RD.
-PA, DTSC, and I RWQCB for review and approval if the plans do
+7) Any violations of these LUCs were reported within 10 business days of discovery and an explanation provided of those actions taken or to be taken was provided within 10 days of notification of discovery.

+I, the undersigned, hereby certify that the above-described land use restrictions have been complied with for the period noted.
+Alternately, any known deficiencies and completed or planned actions to address such deficiencies are described in the attached Explanation of Deficiencies.

+^a - Future property owner may provide plans to the Navy, USEPA, DTSC, and RWQCB for review and approval if the plans do not impact land use restrictions provided in the LUC RD.